 The outside of the house has so much going on, but is also one of the simpler areas.
 We painted the pillars, door, and window sills so that people driving in would immediately know they were in the right place and feel joy before they’d even stepped inside.

-We had a custom built ice cream cart that we wrapped with fake flowers and added little ice cream ornaments to.
+There is a custom built ice cream cart that we wrapped with fake flowers and added little ice cream ornaments to.
 We even built some swings!

-There is a nice little patio set-up with ice cream shop style stools that you can sit on with your cup of coffee in the morning.
+There is a nice little patio setup with ice cream shop style stools that you can sit on with your cup of coffee in the morning.

 We were lucky that the previous owners had some fruit trees, including a pear tree, that you may catch blooming during your stay.